What does an emerald diamond cut look like?

 Don’t go below ‘H’ color if you want to avoid any warm tones in the stone.
 There’s no need to go up to ‘D’ of course, floating around the ‘F-G’ area should be perfectly fine.
 Clarity is an even bigger issue, though.
 Inclusions that would be hidden with a brilliant cut will be easily identifiable in an emerald cut.

 Personally, if you are going below VS2 in clarity, I think you are asking for trouble.
 Now that is not to say that there have not been instances of SI1 clarity emeralds seen in the wild, but they are few and far between.
 I say VS2 is the way to go; however, make sure you see a picture of the diamond (and a diamond plot) to see where exactly those inclusions are sitting.
 Also, speak with a gemologist about it - they will help you determine if the stone is eye clean.
 This background check will help you avoid any nasty surprises further on down the road...

 Proportions and Polish

 Like all non-rounds, there are no overall ‘cut’ grades given for emeralds by GIA – just polish and symmetry.
-So leave that filter open when searching since it's usually just values reported by the suppliers themselves.
+So set that filter to Rare Carat Ideal - it'll set the polish, symmetry and proportions to the ideal ranges we suggest.
 And remember, you can also enter your GIA number into our free review service and an unbiased gemologist can take a look at the cut and proportions and what have you.